adamjmurray/mtk/INTRO.md

 ### Core data types

 These model the basic properties of musical events:
-* pitch_class (MTK class)
+* PitchClass
-* pitch (MTK class)
+* Pitch
-* intensity (Numeric)
+* Duration
-* duration (Numeric)
+* Intensity

-Like Numeric types, PitchClass and Pitch are immutable.
+These types are all immutable.
 This helps avoid confusing bugs.
 Mostly you don't need to worry about this.
 Just remember when you call methods that change the value, like #invert, it does not change the value in-place.
 For example:

      p = PitchClass[G]
      p = p.invert(E)  # because p.invert(E) does not change p

-For efficiency and convenience, intensity and duration are modeled using Ruby's Numeric types (Fixnum, Float, etc).

-Intensity is intended to range from 0.0 (minimum intensity) to 1.0 (maximum intensity).
+Intensity values are intended to range from 0.0 (minimum intensity) to 1.0 (maximum intensity).

 A Duration of 1 is one beat (usually a quarter note, depending on the meter).
 By convention, negative durations indicate a rest that lasts for the absolute value duration.